vatesfr/xen-orchestra/docs/load_balancing.md

 # Load balancing

-> Load balancing is a feature coming for Q2 2016.

 The goal here is to **distribute the VMs load** in the best way possible on your servers.

 Because Xen Orchestra is connected to [multiple pools](xo-server.md) and XenServer supports [live storage motion](https://www.citrix.com/content/dam/citrix/en_us/documents/products-solutions/storage-xenmotion-live-storage-migration-with-citrix-xenserver.pdf?accessmode=direct), we can make load balancing on a **whole XenServer infrastructure** (even between remote Data Centers).